JoseM-Work/JoseM-Work/README.md

 ## Hi there 👋

 # 💫 About Me:
-Passionate full-stack developer skilled in Python, Django, PostgreSQL, and building end-to-end web apps.
+Passionate full-stack developer skilled in Python, Django, PostgreSQL,SQLite, REST API and building end-to-end web apps.
 I also explore AI/ML and IoT projects

 ## 🌐 Socials: